DACA recipient Monica Lazaro, MPH ’20, is advocating for health policies that will help immigrants and others left behind.

 How can we make our families, communities, and our world a little bit better during the COVID-19 crisis, and beyond?
 That's the question we're asking on Better Off, a new podcast from Harvard T.H.
 Chan School of Public…

 The election of Joe Biden is likely to have significant implications for health care in America, according to health policy expert John McDonough of Harvard T.H.
 Chan School of Public Health.
 In a December 3, 2020 episode of…

 Benjamin Sommers discusses how a court challenge to the Affordable Care Act, and the Biden presidency, could impact U.S. health policy.

-Medicaid expansion propelled by the Affordable Care Act has been linked with a significant reduction in rates of newly diagnosed breast, lung, and colon cancer deaths, according to a new study.
+Medicaid expansion propelled by the Affordable Care Act has been linked with a significant reduction in risk of early death among patients with newly diagnosed cases of breast, lung, and colon cancer, according to a new study.

 Two Harvard Chan School experts explored the implications of the 2020 election for the future of U.S. health policy in a special report in the New England Journal of Medicine.